-Okay, okay – no, technically, The Walking Dead isn’t a part of this year’s Horror Nights, but this year-round haunted house was directly inspired by the show’s long presence during the event, and it’s given extra resources to coincide with HHN to make it even scarier than normal.
+Okay, okay – no, technically, The Walking Dead isn’t a part of this year’s Horror Nights, but this year-round haunted house was directly inspired by the television show’s long presence during the event, and it’s given extra resources to coincide with HHN.
 Think of it as a (permanent) bonus maze.

 Halloween Horror Nights 2018 – scare zones

 Stopping you mid-breath as you walk between attractions, scare zones are essentially outdoor haunted houses set up in open areas around Universal Studios Hollywood (for example, in the backlot area of New York).
 The decorations and effects are usually not quite as elaborate as those seen in the mazes, but there are still many techniques employed to get screams out of guests – and the “oversized” aspects of some scare zones, allowed by their position outdoors, often make them as thrilling as the average haunted house.
 This is particularly true for the ghastly part of you that likes to watch other people scream their heads off!